Flosisi/IPND-Udacity/README.md

 - Debugging strategies

 <br>Showcase project: <a href="udacity-ipnd/P3 - Guess The Words - Game.py">Guess The Word!</a>
-> a fill-in-the blank style quiz with 3 difficulty levels.
+> a fill-in-the blank style quiz with 3 difficulties level.
 The users can choose their own number of tries.
+This project leveraged the power of functions in Python and automated repetitive tasks that can be done on a computer.
 <br>

-## Stage 3: Create a Movie Website
+## Stage 3: The Power of Abstraction
 Key learnings:
-- Import modules into Python
+- Import modules and packages into Python
 - Create a program using Python modules: time and webbrowser
 - Understanding Classes and Objects in Python
 - Advance Class Making (class variables, inheritance, reusing methods, method overloading)

 <br>Showcase project: <a href="https://github.com/Flosisi/udacity-ipnd/tree/master/P4%20-%20Entertainment%20Center%20Website">Entertainment Centre Website</a>
 > a static web page generated from a set of python codes that allows visitors to browse the movies and watch the trailer directly on the webpage by launching a video player.
+This project demonstrates knowledge of Object Oriented Programming.
 <br>

 ## Stage 4: Discover Your Path